Not all keys on keyboard work

 Try multiple programs

 Make sure the key is not working in more than one application.
-Some keys, such as the function keys F1 through F12, do not work with every program.
-An easy way to test this is to open notepad or other word processing program along with your Internet browser and try the key in both.
+Some keys, such as the function keys (F1 through F12), do not work with every program.
+An easy way to test this is to open Notepad or a word processing program, open your Internet browser, and try the key in both programs.

 Reboot and try in Safe Mode

-If you are a Microsoft Windows user and specific keys malfunction in all programs, reboot you computer and try the keyboard in Safe Mode.
+If you are a Microsoft Windows user and specific keys malfunction in all programs, reboot you computer and try the keys in Safe Mode.